 Vision changes that come with aging are unavoidable.
-While there may be no stopping them, there are steps you can take to catch them early.
+While there may be no stopping them, there are steps you can take to spot the signs of aging eyes early.
 This will allow you to get the treatment you need to keep your vision as clear and sharp as possible for years to come.

 Floaters and flashes occur as the liquid in the eyes changes as we grow older.
 Presbyopia is when the lens of the eye becomes less flexible, making it difficult to see objects up close.
 Similarly, cataracts affect the lens of the eye due to the clumping of proteins.
 To catch these problems early and receive treatment, it’s important to get comprehensive eye exams on a regular basis.